borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

 ### Data

 For the elements bound to the data points, the logic is slightly more convoluted.
 This is because you need to map two layers of elements: the group for the stacks and the rectangles for the bars in each stack.
+Furthermore, you need to handle the transition of the rectangles.

 - use `selectAll` to find the group elements with a specific class